3901-5-09 Agent licensing and appointments.

 (7) A clearance letter request acts as a voluntary surrender of all licenses.
 Once a clearance is issued an individual may reactivate the Ohio licenses if the following requirements are met:

-(a) requests reactivation within 90 days of the effective date of surrender by clearance request, and
+(a) The individual requested reactivation within ninety days of the effective date of surrender by clearance request, and

-(b) did not obtain a resident license in another state.
+(b) The individual did not obtain a resident license in another state.

-(8) When a person reactivates Ohio licenses pursuant to paragraph (M)(7) of this rule, the person’s continuing education requirements continue as if a clearance letter had not been requested.
+(8) When an individual reactivates Ohio licenses pursuant to paragraph (M)(7) of this rule, the individual's continuing education requirements and license renewal date continue as if a clearance letter had not been requested.

 (N) Compensation